| Picturing the Human (Body and Soul):A Reading of Blade Runner

 is pertinent to their candidature for human status, and not the issue

+of whether anything occupies their bodies.
 To put this last point more precisely: the way in which the embodied

 nature of the replicants is presented in Blade Runner reveals that one